HackYourFuture/hyf_projects/README.md

 Anything you want as long as one is a full stack web application and the other one, a try out application as mentioned above.
 Think of this as an opportunity to build something that you always wanted to have or to try out some technology that you wanted to learn.
 The project does not have to be groundbreaking, you don’t have to create the next Facebook.
 Just make sure it is something doable and that it looks good both on the outside as well as the code.

 #### - I worked on projects during the modules - Do these count?
 No they do not.
 The guided projects in the curriculum (HackYourWeather, HackYourRepo, etc) or the Browsers, Using API’s and React final projects do not count.
-This is about building something new for you to challenge yourself and apply the concepts you learn in a real world scenario.
+This is about building something specific for you to challenge yourself and apply the concepts you learn in a real world scenario.

 #### - Can I follow a tutorial for a project?
-No. A tutorial/code along on your CV does not fall in line with the Proactive developer.
-The project should be built from scratch.
-Also, when following a video tutorial or code-along, you might overestimate your skills.
-The real learnings come when struggling building things by yourself and for that reason, following tutorials is not allowed.
+Preferably not.
+When following a video tutorial or code-along, you might overestimate your skills as everything is easy when someone has done the problem solving for you.
+You can use a video tutorial as a starting point, but make sure that you add your own twist to it.
+Also have a look at the [following article](https://www.freecodecamp.org/news/how-to-learn-from-coding-tutorials-and-avoid-tutorial-hell/) about how to actually learn from these.
+The real learnings come when struggling building things by yourself and for that reason, following tutorials is discouraged.

 #### - Where can I get ideas for projects?
 - What do you know more about, or think more about, or do more of than your colleagues?
 Topics, apps, types of websites, tools... is there an interest you share or would enjoy to discuss with your classmates?
 They can help you _build_ on your interest, literally!